VoronDesign/Voron-Hardware/Stealthburner_Toolhead_PCB/README.md

 ![Here](Images/Wiring/SB_PCB_AUX_CT.png)

-### LDO KIT UPGRADE
+### LDO KIT / Afterburner Toolhead PCB UPGRADE

-The LDO Voron Kits (Switchwire, V2.4r2, Trident) all come with a version of the Afterburner Toolhead Board.
+The LDO Voron Kits (Switchwire, V2.4r2, Trident) all come with an LDO branded version the [Afterburner Toolhead Board](https://github.com/VoronDesign/Voron-Hardware/tree/master/Afterburner_Toolhead_PCB).
+If you are not using an LDO Kit, then the changes will be the same you just wont have the breakout board.

-The Stealthburner board will work with the LDO wiring harness with minimum of 1 change on the breakout board.
+The Stealthburner toolhead board will work with the LDO wiring harness with minimum of 1 change on the breakout board.
 The wire that is connected to the CT header, the black wire should be removed as its no longer needed and the White wire should go to a 5v source.
 The easiest way is to set the last always on fan to 5v and connect it there, you can see in the diagram below the jumper (Blue) is on the 5v setting and the wire is going to the positive pin.
 ![Here](Images/LDO/LDO_Breakout.png)
 ![Here](Images/LDO/Octopus_CT_5V.png)